Cash Small Bills

 Adults (printable)

-Every emergency agency in the country recommends having a 72-hour kit available to grab-and-go in an emergency.
-Be sure to update your kit every six months to a year, depending on the items you have in it.
-Include food you know you will eat and items that keep you busy during times of inactivity.
+Every emergency agency in the country recommends having a 72-hour kit available to grab and go in an emergency.
+Be sure to update your kit every six months to a year, depending on its items.
+Include the food you know you will eat and items that keep you busy during inactivity.
 Be mindful of storing items that might leak, melt, or affect other items in your bag if they leak or break open (Ziploc bags might help with this problem).

-Attach a tag to the kit or bag with your name, phone number (s), a tag to remind you to grab your prescriptions/medicines, and a tag to grab your emergency document binder.
-Depending on the needs of you and/or your family, items you could consider including in your kit are:
+Attach a tag to the kit or bag with your name and phone number (s), a tag to remind you to grab your prescriptions/medicines, and a tag to grab your emergency document binder with things like insurance policies.
+Depending on the needs of you and your family, items you could consider including in your kit are:

 • Ax/shovel combo